 The Cons – Not everyone likes the idea of revenue sharing.
-The lowest is Paid User Acquisition Channel where Udemy partner with affiliates to advertise your course.
-In this scenario, you get 25% from the total sales.
+The lowest is the Paid User Acquisition Channel where Udemy partner with affiliates to advertise your course.
+In this scenario, you get 25% of the total sales.
 The second is organic traffic where students discover and purchase your course from the marketplace.
 In this case, you make 50%.

 The highest revenue sharing that benefits you is actually 97%, but you’ll need to do most of the promotion yourself which means getting students to use a special coupon before they can sign up for the course.